 7. Protect Your Pets

+No one works well when under stress.
+That goes for your contractors too.
 With a gentle, laid-back, obedient dog, acquaint him with the crew at the beginning of the project and he should be comfortable with them in the home.
-You may want to board your canine if he regularly barks at everyone outside the family and doesn’t especially take to strangers.
+But our home remodel tip here is to generally board your canine if he regularly barks at everyone outside the family and doesn’t especially take to strangers.
 That takes another layer of pressure off you.

 8. Maintain a Sense of Humor